paulgb/haskell_hadoop/README.md

 ## Notes

-Haskell-Hadoop assumes that the space character (' ') is used to separate keys and values, and that the newline character is used to separate records.
+Haskell-Hadoop assumes that the tab character (\t) is used to separate keys and values, and that the newline character is used to separate records.
 These are the same defaults used by Hadoop Streaming.